 - The Great Fifty Days of Easter

-Sundays April 17th through June 5th 10 am at St. Paul’s Church
+Sundays April 9th through May 28th.
+Our service is at 9 am at St. Paul’s Church starting May 14th.

 One of the principal feasts of the Church, Ascension Day recalls how the resurrected Jesus was taken in great triumph to heaven.
 It is the fortieth day of the Easter Season and always falls on a Thursday.